Woman Owned & Operated.

 chief operating officer

-Tasha is a seasoned community activist having previously served as the Treasurer for the Davidson County Democratic Executive Committee and as a current member of the board for an annual community event that serves over 3,000 underserved immigrant children.
+Outside the office, Tasha has served as an executive committee member and treasurer for the Davidson County Democratic Party, and is currently a member of the board for an annual community event that serves over 3,000 underserved immigrant children.
 She is also a founding contributor of the 260 Change Fund, a black philanthropic giving circle.

 Tasha holds a bachelor’s degree from Tennessee State University and an MBA from Trevecca Nazarene University.